zammad/zammad-admin-documentation/system/objects/types.rst

         key*.
-      - **Preview table** (when fully configured): Zammad shows you a table which includes the found items based on the search string (value, label and optional link)

-   .. tip:: You can use the preview if you don't have the complete data
-      structure of the external system in mind.
-You can also take a look :doc:`here </system/objects/external-data-source-example>`, where you can
+      - **Preview table** (when fully configured): Zammad shows you a table which includes the found items based on the search string (value, label and optional link).
+You can use this preview if you don't have the complete data structure of the external system in mind.
-      find an example configuration.

 .. _link-templates: